preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 # Step 6.
 Test the component

-## For testing purpose only, we will make the component automatically render itself as full screen on the browser
+## For testing purpose only, you will make the component automatically render itself as full screen on the browser

 Open the `HelloOmniaFxComponent.manifest.ts` and add the load rules